When is iPhone 12 coming out? We may have guessed Apple's launch date

 Although Apple held a September virtual event (here's everything Apple announced), those expecting iPhones were disappointed -- the event focused on the new Apple Watch 6, Apple Watch SE and iPads instead.
-The announcement date for the iPhone 12, 12 Pro, 12 Max and possible 12 Pro Max (or the iPhone 12 Mini?) remains up in the air (Apple has not confirmed the names of the phones, but we'll go with those for now).
-However, our best guess as to when Apple will announce the phones is either Oct.
+The announcement date for the iPhone 12, 12 Pro, 12 Max and possible 12 Pro Max (or the iPhone 12 Mini?) remains up in the air.
+Note that Apple has not confirmed the names of the phones, but we'll go with those for now.
+Our best guess, however, as to when Apple will announce the phones is either Oct.
 13 or 14.

 Before we explain why, note that Apple has not released any official information and didn't respond to a request for comment.
 What we do know, however, is that the iPhone was definitely delayed "a few weeks" from its usual September timeline.
 Even before the company confirmed this back in July, we knew the COVID-19 outbreak forced suppliers in China to shut down or operate on limited capacity.
 This affected not only Apple's inventory in September, but it will have an affect on sales, too.
 Apple also closed its US retail stores, though now some have reopened in limited ways.